 Finally, remember that, while your brain works like a computer, you should think of it as a muscle.
 Keep it healthy, happy, and well worked out.
-Find activities that stimulate your mind and a physical exercise that you really enjoy.
-Then find a partner to share the fun.
-With a companion you will be much more likely to enjoy the effort and more likely to keep going.

 DISCLAIMER: This information is not intended to diagnose health problems or to take the place of medical advice or care you receive from your physician or other healthcare provider.
 Always consult your healthcare provider about your medications, symptoms, and health problems.